siyingcheng/siyingcheng.github.io/docs/notes/sql/DQL.md

 - If we need to use a function on a column, consider creating a computed column or a function-based index, if the database system support it.

-::: detail Click to view some examples
+::: details Click to view some examples

 ```sql
 SELECT ...
 WHERE Year(myDate) = 2008; -- Bad